Crystalsage/ShellGrab/README.md

 # ShellGrab
-A python-based terminal shellcode retriever.
+A python-based shellcode retriever.
 Uses shellstorm API for searching the database and requests module for grabbing the shellcode from the database.

 ## Example